 - Project Plan and Background;

 - References;

 - Declaration of research funding from other sources;

 - Applicant (Supervisor) and Institute Background;

 - Letter of support from the Administering Institution;

 - Collaborators;

 - Curriculum Vitae of PhD Candidate;

 - Academic Transcript of PhD candidate

-- Name and Contact details of two Referees
+- Name and Contact details of Referee

-- Referee Letter's of Support and Recommendation (if submitting with the application).
+- Referee Letter of Support and Recommendation (if submitting with the application).

-- The TIMELINE and BUDGET should be uploaded separately into the Application form on the Fluxx Grant Management System.
+- The TIMELINE should be uploaded separately into the Application form on the Fluxx Grant Management System.